 Girls and troops can sign up to sell cookies, and the earlier you start, the better!
 Troops need time to be trained in order to handle the policies and procedures of the cookie program.
 Here's how to being participating:

 - Make sure you are a registered Girl Scout for the 2016-17 membership year (log into eBiz to check your status)

 - Families: tell your troop leader or service unit manager that your girl(s) wants to sell cookies; Troop leaders: tell your service unit (SU) cookie program chair or SU manager your troop wants to participate

 - If you are a late starter, we can help get you up to speed.
-Reach out to your local product sales manager or call (213) 213-0123.
+Reach out to your local service unit cookie program chair, or call 213-213-0123.

 Where do I send people who are looking for cookies?

 - The public can go to www.girlscoutcookies.org to find the closest Girl Scout Cookie booth.
 They can also download the “Girl Scout Cookie Finder” Mobile App on iTunes and the GooglePlay store